No Forced Entry Insurance Risk

 Worth Knowing

-Insurance carriers don’t publish “no forced entry = denied” rules in their marketing.
+Insurance carriers don’t publish “no forced entry equals denied” rules in their marketing.
 The language is buried in your policy under sections on theft, exclusions, and proof-of-loss requirements.
-Your agent can walk you through it — we recommend asking before a break-in, not after.
+Your agent can walk you through it.
+We recommend asking before a break-in, not after.

-If you’re a homeowner with an attached garage, these are the questions worth asking your insurance company.
+If you’re a homeowner with an attached garage, these are the questions worth asking your homeowners insurance agent.
 Take the answers in writing if possible.

 • Does my policy require “evidence of forced entry” for a theft claim to be paid in full?